tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 a network attacker to disclose the SNI.
 It MAY attempt to use another server from the DNS results, if one is provided.

+Client-facing servers with non-uniform cryptographic configurations across backend origin servers segment the ESNI anonymity set based on these configurations.
+For example, if a client-facing server hosts k backend origin servers, and exactly one of those backend origin servers supports a different set of cryptographic algorithms than the other (k - 1) servers, it may be possible to identify this single server based on what negotiated (cleartext) algorithms.

 ## Middleboxes

 A more serious problem is MITM proxies which do not support this